Grilled Catfish Recipes For Authentic Southern Eating

 Unlike some softer fish, catfish is firm enough to stay intact when you’re grilling it.
 If you prefer the added security, use a grilling basket or some aluminum foil.
 If you do this, you’ll be steaming the fish, and you won’t get the same texture generated by grilling on the grates.

-As long as your clean is clean and you coat the grill grates with a thin layer of oil, and as long as it’s scorching hot, you shouldn’t find catfish sticks on.
+As long as your grill is clean and you coat the grill grates with a thin layer of oil, as well as keeping it scorching hot, you shouldn’t find catfish sticking.

 How to Grill Catfish Fillets

 - Melt a tablespoon of butter and brush this over the catfish fillets with a pastry brush.
-Ensure the fillets are coated on all sides.
+Coat the fillets on all sides.
 If you dislike the heaviness of butter, use olive instead.
 The coating will help prevent the fish sticking to the grates

 - Sprinkle some salt and pepper on all sides of the fillets.
-If you want an extra kick, consider adding paprika or cayenne powder.
+For an extra kick, consider adding paprika or cayenne powder.
 Garlic also works well with catfish, and so does liquid smoke

 - Heat your outdoor grill or your grill pan to medium high (375F to 425F)